Troyanovsky/ai-task-assistant/README.md

 ![fokuszeit_screenshot](Docs/assets/fokuszeit_screenshot.png)

-FokusZeit is an intelligent application to manage to-do items and calendars by offloading task creation, editing, and planning to an LLM.
-Supports OpenAI compatible APIs.
+FokusZeit is an intelligent productivity to-do app that uses AI to manage your tasks and projects.
+It offloads task creation, editing, and planning to an LLM, making your workflow smoother and more efficient.
+Compatible with OpenAI and local LLM APIs.

-## Project Setup
+## Getting Started

 ```bash
 # Install dependencies